 The survey was aimed at determining stakeholder priorities and subjectivities about sustainability of CBDWS.
-It was designed to collect the opinions/judgments of the various stakeholders in the form of relative comparison between various pairs of components and factors.
-The priorities of stakeholders were expressed as weights an individual gave to sustainability components and factors.
+It was designed to collect the opinions/judgments of the various stakeholders in the form of relative comparison between the various pairs of components and factors.
+The priorities of stakeholders were expressed as weights assigned by an individual to sustainability components and factors presented in Table 2.1.
 These weights were calculated using the specific AHP algorithms (Aczél and Saaty, 1983, Saaty, 1990, Saaty, 2008) (Chapter 2).
-Stakeholders were contacted through e-mails, seminars, institutions, and social contacts.
-To facilitate the responses, both electronic and printed versions of the same survey were made available to the participants.
+Stakeholders were contacted through e-mail, seminars, institutions, and social contacts.
+To facilitate the responses, both electronic and printed versions of the survey were made available to the participants.
 The responses obtained through printed versions were converted to the electronic format for uniformity of the data set.